avanpo/avanpo.github.io/_posts/2017-01-12-spring-pathvariable-dots-failed-exception-handling.md

 @RequestMapping(value = "/api/resource/{id:.+}", method = RequestMethod.GET)
 ```

 This hack works, but it is far from ideal, as we would have to use it on every endpoint.
-How can we fix this globally?
+How can we fix this globally instead?
 Spring thinks the characters after the last dot are a file extension, and removes them for you.
-Since 4.0.1, we can configure this ourselves using the [`PathMatchConfigurer`](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/config/annotation/PathMatchConfigurer.html).
-We can turn off suffix pattern matching entirely, or only allow of for extensions that we explicitely register ourselves.
+Since 4.0.1, we can configure this ourselves using the [`PathMatchConfigurer`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/config/annotation/PathMatchConfigurer.html).
+We can turn off suffix pattern matching entirely, or only allow it for extensions that we explicitly register ourselves.
 Let's turn it off entirely:

 ```java
 @Configuration